prabhatjs/node_ts/Readme.md

 both at compile-time and runtime.
 It's particularly useful in scenarios where you need to enforce strict data validation rules and maintain type safety throughout your codebase.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------

+ what is rate limiting and how to  implement

+ why rate limiting imp.
+ system breaks down under the over loads and we insure that this will not happend again.
+ --what?
+    limits the number of request in given period